aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 encrypted attributes.

-This is impossible, as the primary keys cannot be encrypted, but we can make it easy for them.
+This is impossible, as the primary keys cannot be encrypted, but we can make it easy for them to work around this.

 Gazelle can offer the option to automatically generate a plaintext primary key from one or two encrypted attributes.